neopass/neopass/README.md

   // These are run when validate is called.
   validators: [
     'length:min=10,max=72',
-    'classes:and=ul,or=ds', // This would normally trigger a failure
-                            // because there is no uppercase letter.
+    'classes:and=ul,or=ds',
   ]
 }

 neopass(config)

+/**
+ * The below password would normally fail the 'classes' validator
+ * as configured because there is no digit/special character.
+ */
-const errors = neopass.validate('lemme get this straight') console.log('errors:', errors)
+const errors = neopass.validate('Lemme get this straight') console.log('errors:', errors)
 ```